AdnanHossain009/Console-Application-Development-Using-Numerical-Methods/README.md

 <h1>6.
 Bisection Method</h1>
 <p>The Bisection method is a straightforward and stable numerical method for computing the roots of a continuous function.
-It works especially fine when a function is continuous on a closed interval and the root is guaranteed to exist between two points in that interval.
-The method makes use of the so-called Intermediate Value Theorem that says: if a function changes the sign over an interval, then it has at least one root in that interval.</p>
+It works especially fine when a function is continuous on a closed interval and the root is guaranteed to exist between two points in that interval.The method is based on the so-called Intermediate Value Theorem, which states: if a function changes the sign over an interval then it has at least one root in that interval.</p>
 <h2>Steps of the Bisection Method</h2>

 <ol>